coderakashmain/About-me/README.md

 # 💫 About Me:
-I'm currently working on Full stack Web Developer.
-Digning with the help of reactjs.<br>Also i have knowledge  of advance c++ and DSA.
+I'm currently working on Full stack Developer Disigning with help of reactjs.<br>Also i have knowledge  of advance c++ and DSA.
 I know a little bit  about  c and java;

 # 💻 Tech Stack: